-- (72) suspected case means a person who is displaying one or more SARS-CoV-2 Symptoms; - (73) vehicle has the same meaning as in the PHW Act; - (74) Victorian Border Crossing Permit Directions means the Victorian Border Crossing Permit Directions (No. 17) as amended or replaced from time to time; - (75) Victorian Government QR code system means the digital system provided by the Service Victoria CEO and other parts of the Victorian Government that is known as the 'Service Victoria app' or the 'Victorian Government QR Code Service'; - (76) Work Premises means the premises of an employer in which work is undertaken, including any vehicle whilst being used for work purposes, but excluding an employee's ordinary place of residence.

-Note: this includes a community facility such as a community centre or community hall, or a public library, or a place of worship.

-- (77) worker includes employees, subcontractors (and their employees), volunteers and any other person engaged or permitted by an employer to perform work; - (78) Workplace (Additional Industry Obligations) Directions means the Workplace (Additional Industry Obligations) Directions (No. 29) as amended or replaced from time to time; - (79) WorkSafe means WorkSafe Victoria; - (80) youth justice centre has the same meaning as in the Children, Youth and Families Act 2005; - (81) youth residential centre has the same meaning as in the Children, Youth and Families Act 2005.
+- (71) Students with Disabilities Transport Program means the program of that name administered by the Department of Education and Training; - (72) supermarket has the same meaning as supermarket business in the Food Act 1984; - (73) suspected case means a person who is displaying one or more SARS-CoV-2 Symptoms; - (74) tour and charter bus service has the same meaning as in the Bus Safety Act 2009; - (75) vehicle has the same meaning as in the PHW Act; - (76) Victorian Border Crossing Permit Directions means the Victorian Border Crossing Permit Directions (No. 19) as amended or replaced from time to time; - (77) Victorian Government QR code system means the digital system provided by the Service Victoria CEO and other parts of the Victorian Government that is known as the 'Service Victoria app' or the 'Victorian Government QR Code Service'; - (78) Work Premises means the premises of an employer in which work is undertaken, including any vehicle whilst being used for work purposes, but excluding an employee's ordinary place of residence. - Note: this includes a community facility such as a community centre or community hall, or a public library, or a place of worship. - (79) worker includes employees, subcontractors (and their employees), volunteers and any other person engaged or permitted by an employer to perform work; - (80) Workplace (Additional Industry Obligations) Directions means the Workplace (Additional Industry Obligations) Directions (No. 31) as amended or replaced from time to time; - (81) WorkSafe means WorkSafe Victoria; - (82) youth justice centre has the same meaning as in the Children, Youth and Families Act 2005; - (83) youth residential centre has the same meaning as in the Children, Youth and Families Act 2005.